Laura Kieler: Biography

-She was born Laura Anna Sophie Müller to a Norwegian father, Morten Smith Petersen von Führen, and Danish mother, Anna Hansine Kjerulf Müller.
+She was born Laura Anna Sophie Müller to Norwegian father Morten Smith Petersen von Führen and Danish mother Anna Hansine Kjerulf Müller.

-When Kieler was nineteen years old, she wrote a response to Henrik Ibsen's play Brand, Brand's Døtre, that endeared her to Ibsen and his wife.
+When Kieler was age 19, she wrote a response to Henrik Ibsen's play Brand, Brand's Døtre, that endeared her to Ibsen and his wife.
 They became friends and nurtured her literary ambitions.

 In 1873, she married Victor Kieler, a schoolteacher.
 The events of her marriage served as the inspiration for the character Nora Helmer in Henrik Ibsen's play A Doll's House.
 Kieler's husband contracted tuberculosis soon after their wedding, and like the character Nora, Laura Kieler borrowed money under false pretenses in order to finance a trip to Italy for a cure.
 Some years later, in a desperate attempt to repay the loan, Kieler forged a check.
 When Kieler's husband learned of the fraud, he demanded a divorce and sought to bar his wife from their children.
 Kieler had a nervous breakdown and entered a mental asylum for a month.
-They were later reconciled, but Kieler never forgave Ibsen for using her life as fodder for his controversial drama.
+They later reconciled, but Kieler never forgave Ibsen for using her life as fodder for his controversial drama.

-Her later works occasionally continued to reference Ibsen, including her 1890 play Mænd af Ære which first played at the Casino Theater in Copenhagen.
-The play featured the plight of a woman who, in a fraught relationship, was exploited by her husband for writing material in a manner reminiscent of her own prior struggle.
-The intro to her book, Silhouetter, also features a personal account of her conflicted relationship with Ibsen.
+Her later works occasionally made references to Ibsen, including her 1890 play Mænd af Ære, which first played at the Casino Theater in Copenhagen.
+The play featured the plight of a woman who, in a fraught relationship, was exploited by her husband for writing material in a manner reminiscent of her own previous struggle.
+The intro to her book Silhouetter also features a personal account of her conflicted relationship with Ibsen.
 Later still, she withdrew from more personally-informed novels, and made a living writing historical and religious books.